 ABOUT MS. ANDERSON-KAHL

-Ms. Anderson-Kahl is in her sixth year teaching at Rock Valley Community Schools.
+Ms. Anderson-Kahl is in her seventh year teaching at Rock Valley Community Schools.
 Having grown up in rural southeastern Minnesota, she loves being a part of a smaller school district where teachers have the opportunity to make strong interpersonal connections with families, and where students are allowed the flexibility to be a part of many different activities.

 At Luther, Anderson-Kahl participated in a wide range of ensembles including Concert Band, Orchestra, Jazz Orchestra, Vocal Jazz, Collegiate Chorale, Tango, and even started a whistling ensemble.
 She was also a member of the Luther College Women's Basketball Team.
 Her affiliations include Phi Beta Kappa, Pi Kappa Lambda, and the Iowa Bandmasters Association.

 Ms. Anderson-Kahl completed her student teaching in the Twin Cities area.
 She taught 6-8 Band and Choir at Falcon Ridge Middle School in Eagan, Minnesota as well as PreK-5 General Music and Elementary Band at Emerson Spanish Immersion Learning Center in Minneapolis, Minnesota.
 Following her placements she served as the Long-Term Substitute for the 5-12 Band Program at Southland Public Schools in Adams, Minnesota.
 She completed her first year of teaching as 5-8 Band Director at Eagle Grove Community School District.